MiniBlister/platinum-weather-card/README.md

 # YAML Reference

-This reference is here for completeness.
-All settings can be configured using the GUI so you should not need to refer to this.
+This reference is here for completeness and can be configured in the card's editor while in "SHOW CODE EDITOR" mode.
+Almost all settings can be configured using the GUI so in general, you should not need to refer to this.
 The options are split into global settings and a section for each of the sections in the card.

 ## Global Settings